weesvisje/docs/docs/concepts/syncing-data.md

 </TabItem>
 </Tabs>

-Note: if your ditto instance has not called `tryStartSync`, there will be no difference between `.observe` and `.observeLocal`.
+Note: if your Ditto instance has not called `tryStartSync`, `.subscribe` will not enable sync.